Norwegian Wood

 calmed down.
 Please call me soon.
 Happy

 Birthday.
-I took one last look at Naoko's shoulder, stepped outside and
+I took one last look at Naoko's shoulder, stepped outside

 quietly shut the door.